daFRAKKINpope/publish_obsidian/floor_prep.md

 > Ethernet will not work.
 Wifi connection only.
 ### Timeline
 This Weekend: Sat 5/25 - Mon 5/27
 - House prep work for the pod.
 Packing, storing.
-Prep for the pod.  **Everything we don't use on a daily basis will go into a box.**  Living room is the pod staging area.
+Prep for the pod.  **Everything we don't use on a daily basis will go into a box.**  Leslies office is the pod staging area.
 - Barbecue on Mon 5/27
 Tue 5/28
 - Pod arrives